Getty Images

 Precisely on Tuesday launched the latest version of Wildfire Risk, a database that helps users prepare for and prevent the spread of wildfires.

-In addition to traditional wildfire risk assessment data such as terrain and climate, the database now includes Wildfire Risk Extreme, which adds new layers to geographic characteristics information about temperature, humidity and wind speeds that affect the spread of fires and can be particularly devastating in in densely populated areas.
+In addition to traditional wildfire risk assessment data such as terrain and climate, the database now includes Wildfire Risk Extreme data.
+It adds new layers to information about geographic characteristics such as temperature, humidity and wind speeds that affect the spread of fires, which can be particularly devastating in densely populated areas.

 Precisely first made Wildfire Risk part of its portfolio following its 2021 acquisition of Anchor Point, a wildfire specialist providing data and modeling capabilities.